 Definition of Self-Reliance: Individuals who are self-reliant are able to come up with solutions to problems with as little direct outside help as possible.
 The two values are:

 Self-reliant: High scorers tend to be self-reliant types who enjoy time alone, and prefer to make decisions by themselves.
-They enjoy to work without interruptions, would rather not hear suggestions from others, and that it would not bother them if they spoke to no one for hours at a time.
+They enjoy to work without interruptions and would rather not hear suggestions from others.
+It would not bother them if they spoke to no one for hours at a time.

 Top 2 questions and expected answers (*there is no right or wrong answer, the answer you are seeking is based on what best fits the role and your company culture):

-How will this question help you: the goal of this question is to understand how the candidate socially acts within a team.
-Are they more reserved or work well within a team or somewhere in between depending on the situation.
+How this question will help you: the goal of this question is to understand how the candidate socially acts within a team.
+Are they more reserved?
+Do they work well within a team?
+Or somewhere in between depending on the situation.

 2. Do you prefer to work on your own or within a group?

-How will this question help you: this question will help you determine the degree of how comfortable someone feels to work on their own or within a team.
-You would like to evaluate if you are seeking individuals who are able to collaborate with colleagues/teams and also the extent to someone who can take on a project on their own without depending on team members to get the job done.
+How this question will help you: this question helps determine the degree of how comfortable someone feels either working on their own or within a team.
+Are you seeking individuals who are able to collaborate with colleagues or someone who can take on a project on their own without depending on others to get the job done?